⚠️ Severe winter storms are now occurring more than twice as often as the 40-year average — and federal data tracking has been suspended.

 Five Times Costlier

-Average annual damages from billion-dollar winter storms rose from $1.56 billion per year to $8.3 billion per year — more than five times higher.
+Average annual damages from billion-dollar winter storms rose more than five times.

 ⚠️